eoscostarica/guide.eoscostarica.io/docs/eos-learn/eosio-protocol.md

 As well as there are other blockchains developed with EOSIO such as LACChain, Proton, Telos, and WAX, among others.
 Take a look at the following [EOSIO network list](https://guide.eoscostarica.io/docs/community-resources/eosio-networks).
 There are also multiple private networks currently using EOSIO.

-## EOSIO Protocol
+## EOSIO / Antelope Protocol

-Some innovative features of EOSIO include:
+Some innovative features of EOSIO and Antelope include:

 - **Free transactions** with consumption limits
 - **Low latency** confirming new blocks (0.5 seconds)